 2. Supplements for great sleep

-Speaking of botanicals that get us relaxed, calm, and ready for bed, we know a whole-plant hemp extract that is right for the night.
+Speaking of botanicals that get us relaxed, calm, and ready for bed, we know a full-spectrum hemp extract that is right for the night.
 Our Charlotte’s Web extracts, available in oils and capsules, fit into any sleep routine.
 BASE-jumper and Charlotte’s Web fan Steph Davis takes our hemp oils “right before bed every night because it helps me find a sense of calm.”
 If Charlotte’s Web isn’t part of your daily or nightly routine yet, don’t miss our post on how to get started.

 3. Nutrition day and night